Skip to content

 “Der Tod muss ein Wiener sein” Viennese Central Cemetery Part II

-The second part of my photo series shot in the Viennese Central Cemetery on friday.
-This one contains pictures from the Jewish and other parts of the cemetery.
-If you want to know more about this Nekropolis (and a city by itself it certainly is) you are invited to read the foreword to part I.
+The second part of my photo series was shot in the Viennese Central Cemetery on Friday.
+This one contains pictures from the Jewish cemetery and other parts of it.
+If you want to know more about this Nekropolis (and a city by itself it certainly is), you are invited to read the foreword to part I.

 test